ohoachuck/wwdc-downloader/README.md

-WWDC 2014, 2013 & Tech-talks 2013

-Videos and sessions PDFs downloader
+WWDC 2014, 2013 & Tech-talks 2013 <br/>Videos and sessions PDFs downloader
 ================

 This script is a bash script that should **work out of the box** without any needs of extra software or development package.